HennaVenho/Portfolio/README.md

 # Welcome to My Portfolio!

-Please find my project READMEs and some screenshots under the "project-showcase" folder.
+Please find my project READMEs and some screenshots under the :open_file_folder: "project-showcase" folder.

 And please feel free to contact me and ask for the source code, and I will be happy to share it with you, although I cannot make project repositories public.